Only suitor for Alcoa's Italy smelter pulls out -unions

-MILAN The only potential suitor for Alcoa's (AA.N) Italian smelter has broken off talks with the government, labour unions said on Wednesday, putting hundreds of jobs at risk.
+MILAN Aug 1 The only potential suitor for Alcoa's Italian smelter has broken off talks with the government, labour unions said on Wednesday, putting hundreds of jobs at risk.

-The U.S. aluminium company had planned to close its Portovesme smelter on the island of Sardinia by mid-year as part of efforts to cut global output and costs [ID:nL5E8E9AX7].
+The U.S. aluminium company had planned to close its Portovesme smelter on the island of Sardinia by mid-year as part of efforts to cut global output and costs.

 Following strong objections from Italian authorities, Alcoa agreed in March to keep the smelter running for a further two months while it looked for buyers.